FAQs from Student Affairs

 Registration for academic courses is handled by the Registrar and Academic Systems, and they have a set of FAQs here.

-For a leave of absence or withdrawal from the college, please see Carl Steidel in Lane Hall, Room 103.
-He will talk with you about your decision and will help you to complete any necessary paperwork.
+For a leave of absence or withdrawal from the college, please see Faith Hauger in Lane Hall, Room 103.
+She will talk with you about your decision and will help you to complete any necessary paperwork.